Electric Rod Actuators vs. Hydraulic Cylinders: A Comparison

 Figure 9: Compared to servo hydraulic and conventional hydraulic systems, electric systems operated far more efficiently.

-Below are three application examples that show the power usage of electric and hydraulic actuator systems.
+Below are three application examples that show the power usage of electric vs. hydraulic actuator systems.

 By dividing the efficiencies of the two technologies into one another, an approximate factor can be determined on electric utility cost based on when the actuators/cylinders are actually moving.

 For example: 80% (electric) / 40% (hydraulic) = 2.
 This results in electric being twice as efficient or hydraulic taking twice as much power to do the same work.
 This is an approximation, but it is not far from reality.
-In fact, unless a hydraulic system is properly maintained, the overall efficiencies of the system can go to levels of 20% making electric technology up to 4 times as efficient (or hydraulic utility costs up to 4 times higher).
+In fact, unless a hydraulic system is properly maintained, the overall efficiency of the system can drop to 20%, making electric technology up to 4 times as efficient (or hydraulic utility costs up to 4 times higher).

 Electric actuator technology is one of the cleanest linear motion technologies that can be actively and easily deployed.
 Grease on the lead screw is the only potential contaminant; special greases (food grade, clean room, etc.) can be applied if required.
 The high-quality seals used on the rod of the electric actuator keep grease inside the actuator, virtually eliminating contamination issues.